zakattack9/Udemy-React-Course/README.md

 1. Navigate to the root folder of a React project (ex. "jsx")
 2. `npm i` to initialize node packages
-3. `npm start` to run project on localhost
+3. `npm start` to run project on localhost:3000

 ### Project Takeaways

 #### JSX
+_Basic React component_
 - using basic functional components
 - introduction to JSX syntax
 - special attribute names (*className*)
 - using style attribute in JSX

 #### Components
+_Simple example of nesting components_
 - nesting components
 - using *props* to pass data from parent to child
 - importing and exporting components to work with each other

 #### Seasons
+_Determines if it is summer or winter based on user's location from Geolocation API_
 - combining class-based and functional components
 - using `constructor` and `super()`
 - utilizing *state* to render updated content (`setState()`)